Black Founders: The Forten Family of Philadelphia

 Depicting James Forten's Life Through Theater

 Accompanying the exhibition, two original 20-minute first-person theatrical performances written by playwright Marissa Kennedy dramatized the life and experiences of James Forten.
 Meet Young James Forten was portrayed by actor Nathan Alford-Tate and told the story of teenaged Forten joining a privateer ship to serve during the Revolutionary War.
-A filmed version of the performance is now available to watch online any time.
+A filmed version of Meet Young James Forten is available to watch online any time.
 Meet Elder James Forten was portrayed by actor Steve Crum and followed a 72-year-old Forten as he reflected on the progress and challenges of his lifetime.
+A filmed version of Meet Elder James Forten is available to watch online any time.

 Additional Educational & Special Offerings

-• 360-Degree Virtual Tour: Black Founders is available to virtual visitors from around the world through a 360-degree virtual tour and will remain permanently available online.
+- 360-Degree Virtual Tour: Black Founders is available to virtual visitors from around the world through a 360-degree virtual tour and will remain permanently available online.

-• Exhibition Catalog: A richly illustrated exhibition catalog was available for purchase in the Museum Shop and online
+- Exhibition Catalog: A richly illustrated exhibition catalog was available for purchase in the Museum Shop and online.

-• Guided & Walking Tours: For adults, 60-minute guided tours of the exhibition were available for private bookings and 45-minute guided tours were available for student and youth groups.
+- Guided & Walking Tours: For adults, 60-minute guided tours of the exhibition were available for private bookings and 45-minute guided tours were available for student and youth groups.
 A guided virtual tour of the special exhibit is also available.
 A Black Founders-themed neighborhood walking tour introduced visitors to sites of the city's Black history in the Revolutionary era, including the site of James Forten's family home near Fourth and Lombard Streets and Mother Bethel AME Church.

-• Educator Resources: For students and teachers, virtual distance learning programs and virtual and onsite teacher professional development opportunities based on Black Founders were available.
+- Educator Resources: For students and teachers, virtual distance learning programs and virtual and onsite teacher professional development opportunities based on Black Founders were available.
 An educator resource guide, along with modular activities, high-quality images, ready-made worksheets, and a map of Forten’s Philadelphia are available for free.

-• For Kids & Families: Families could enjoy the special exhibition with a printed family guide full of activities, along with a scavenger hunt for younger visitors.
+- For Kids & Families: Families could enjoy the special exhibition with a printed family guide full of activities, along with a scavenger hunt for younger visitors.
 Hands-on activities for visitors to the exhibition included try-on clothing carts, pop-up talks, and a discovery cart with replica objects related to Forten’s story.

-• Guest Content: Read posts from experts in their fields related to Black Founders, including scholar Dr. Janice Sumler Edmond on the past 50 years of scholarship on the Forten family from her dissertation in the 1970s to the Museum's exhibit, family-run traditional sailmakers Force 10 Sailmaking & Rigging on the similarities and differences of the craft from the 18th century and today, and a Q&A with conservators who worked on artifacts before they were displayed in the exhibit Additional content explored artifacts on loan to the exhibit from Forten family descendants as well as from Howard University's Moorland-Spingarn Research Center.
+- Guest Content: Read posts from experts in their fields related to Black Founders, including scholar Dr. Janice Sumler Edmond on the past 50 years of scholarship on the Forten family from her dissertation in the 1970s to the Museum's exhibit, family-run traditional sailmakers Force 10 Sailmaking & Rigging on the similarities and differences of the craft from the 18th century and today, and a Q&A with conservators who worked on artifacts before they were displayed in the exhibit Additional content explored artifacts on loan to the exhibit from Forten family descendants as well as from Howard University's Moorland-Spingarn Research Center.

-• Special Programs: There were a number of special lectures and discussions that coincided with the Black Founders special exhibition that are available to watch online.
+- Special Programs: There were a number of special lectures and discussions that coincided with the Black Founders special exhibition that are available to watch online.
 In March 2023, Dr. Kerri Greenidge discussed her book, The Grimkes, as part of AmRev Presents.
 In April 2023, Dr. Julie Winch joined us for our Read the Revolution Speaker Series to discuss her book, A Gentleman of Color, alongside Forten descendant Atwood "Kip" Forten Jacobs.
 In May 2023, we welcomed The Jeremy Winston Chorale for a special musical performance inspired by the Forten family and the music of Francis Johnson.
 In June 2023, author Eric Jay Dolin discussed his book, Rebels at Sea, and Howard University's Lela Sewell-Williams and Rebecca Shipman talked about the legacy of the Forten women as part of a Member Lunch & Learn event.
 Finally, in October 2023, Museum Board member Karla Trotman hosted a panel discussion about the Forten's legacy of entrepreneurship in Philadelphia.

 This exhibit was dedicated to our beloved colleague, Denise Valentine (1959-2020), a passionate educator and exceptional storyteller.